 Since July 1, 2019, emmtrix Technologies has been part of the European research and innovation project “Cyber Physical Systems for Europe” (CPS4EU).
 Within the project, the consortium that includes large European companies like Thales, Valeo, Leonardo and Trumpf, will tackle the challenges of designing and programming future cyber physical systems (CPS). emmtrix will focus on providing a toolchain that enables easy programming of CPSs starting from model-based design flows.
 Additionally, emmtrix will also work on defining an architecture description language (ADL) that bridges the gap between the integrated target platforms and the tools to program them.

 December 2019 – November 2022

 EIC Accelerator (former SME instrument) programme

 emmtrix benefits from the support of the European Union’s research and innovation programme Horizon 2020 EIC Accelerator.
-In the coming 24 months we will focus on the automotive market, in particular topics such as ADAS, LET-compliant software parallelization, and the safety-qualification of our tools.
+During the project we will focus on the automotive market, in particular topics such as performance estimation at early development stages, data dependency analysis, accelerating computation with vector processors, and the safety-qualification of our tools.
 We very much appreciate the support we get from a network of experts and our project management at EASME (EU Executive Agency for Small and Medium-Sized Enterprises).

 January 2016 – December 2018